GuideNepalInvestingNEPSESIPFDYoung Investor

 NEPSE direct

 Honest fit at 25.
 A sleeve, not the core.
-15–25% of your investable money is plenty if you genuinely enjoy reading annual reports.
+15–25% of your investable money is plenty if you actually enjoy reading annual reports.
 If you don't, a SIP gives you 80% of the equity exposure with 5% of the stress.

 Mutual fund SIP